 Above all though, my approach to tutoring is simply about having fun and inspiring students to do their best.
 Assignments and tests are really just chances for students to demonstrate how much they already know, and allowing each student to shine at his or her brightest is what tutoring is all about.

-The University of Texas at Austin - BS, Mechanical Engineering
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Mechanical Engineering

 SAT Math: 800

 SAT Physics: 780